PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 ### 2.2 Proposed System

-GlucoVigile Health Analytics addresses the limitations of existing systems through a comprehensive web-based platform that offers an integrated approach to diabetes risk assessment and management:
+GlucoVigil Health Analytics addresses the limitations of existing systems through a comprehensive web-based platform that offers an integrated approach to diabetes risk assessment and management:

 1. **Holistic Risk Assessment**: Our platform integrates physiological metrics (BMI, blood pressure, glucose levels), lifestyle factors (diet, exercise, sleep patterns), mental health indicators (stress, anxiety), family history, and demographic information to provide a truly comprehensive risk evaluation that acknowledges the multifactorial nature of diabetes.

-2. **Personalized Dashboard**: GlucoVigile features a user-friendly interface that visualizes risk factors using intuitive graphics, provides a clear risk score with contextual explanation, and tracks progress over time through interactive charts.
+2. **Personalized Dashboard**: GlucoVigil features a user-friendly interface that visualizes risk factors using intuitive graphics, provides a clear risk score with contextual explanation, and tracks progress over time through interactive charts.
 The dashboard adapts to show the most relevant information based on the user's specific risk profile.

 3. **Evidence-based Algorithm**: Our solution employs a sophisticated risk calculation algorithm based on established clinical guidelines from the American Diabetes Association (ADA), World Health Organization (WHO), and peer-reviewed research.
 As demonstrated in our backend code, the algorithm weights different risk factors according to their clinical significance: